czim/laravel-filter/README.md

 [![Software License][ico-license]](LICENSE.md)
 [![Latest Stable Version](http://img.shields.io/packagist/v/czim/laravel-filter.svg)](https://packagist.org/packages/czim/laravel-filter)

 Configurable and modular Filter setup for Laravel.
 This is intended to make it easy to search for and filter by records using a typical web shop filter.
 For example, if you want to filter a catalog of products by product attributes, brand names, product lines and so forth.

 The standard Filter class provided is set up to apply filters to a given (Eloquent) query builder.
 Additionally a CountableFilter extension of the class is provided for offering typical counts for determining what alternative filter settings should be displayed to visitors.

+This is not a ready-to-use package, but a framework you can extend for your own specific applications.

 ## Install